-Unsatisfied potential buyers have an incentive to bid the price up from $p_1$ .
+Dissatisfied potential buyers have an incentive to bid the price up from $p_1$ .
 Similarly, if the price were above equilibrium, sellers would have incentive to undersell their competitors who are selling at price $p_2$ .
 The challenge to new Keynesian economists is thus to explain why markets would adopt price-setting institutions that fail to capture the extra welfare that would be gained it the price was at the market-clearing level.
-Robert Barro has criticized theories relying on price stickiness by comparing the absence of price adjustment by agents to "leaving \$50 bills lying on the sidewalk."
+Robert Barro has compared the absence of price adjustment by agents to "leaving \$50 bills lying on the sidewalk."